cdot65/juniper-srx-security-demo/site/content/docs/network/routing.md

 ## OSPF

 Our L3VPN circuit will be signaled with BGP, but we'll have to learn our BGP neighbor's loopback before we can form a BGP session with it.
-For this task we will use OSPF to share the loopbacks between our MPLS backbone.
+For this task we will use OSPF to share the loopbacks between our SRX backbone.

 On JunOS, we will simply enable the interface under an OSPF area within the `protocols` section of our configuration.